 Chuck started at WNHU in 1986 with a Tuesday morning folk music show.
 After moving to Sundays and recruiting others to participate in the program, he gave up the folk music program to participate in the morning Memory Lane program.

-After a several year involvement with Memory Lane he again started a folk/Irish program and also participated in the Echoes of Erin Irish program.
+After several year involvements with Memory Lane he again started a folk/Irish program and also participated in the Echoes of Erin Irish program.
 In May 2015, he gave up the folk/Irish program to dedicate more time to Echoes of Erin.